 c) Then there’s this other quite old in-vitro study, which found out that when isolated hypothalamic neurons were altered to chelated copper, luteinizing hormone (LH) release increased by 45%.
 As LH is the hormone that stimulates testosterone synthesis inside the ballsack, these findings furthermore support the theory that copper should increase testosterone production.

-In the view of this evidence, I would highly recommend you to keep your copper levels in check, either by eating a diet rich in whole-foods, or by supplementing with bio-available chelated copper.
+In the view of this evidence, I would highly recommend you to keep your copper levels in check, either by eating a diet rich in whole-foods or by supplementing with bio-available chelated copper (see recommended brand above).

 What is the optimal dose for chelated copper you might ask?
 Personally, I take either 2x the daily RDA (2 x 3mg’s) if I’m not supplementing with zinc.
 When I do supplement with zinc though, I take some copper with it to balance out the zinc-induced copper depletion.
 For this I follow the optimal human ratio of zinc and copper (10:1-2), meaning that if I take 30 mg’s of zinc, I also take 6 mg’s of copper (on top of the 2 x RDA).